Bargor/Bargor.github.io/_posts/2021-01-02-Comparison-of-3d-math-libraries.md

 | Mathfu          | 32.9 ns    | 43.1 ns    | 50.9 ns    | Mathfu          | 16.4 ns   | -          | 21.3 ns  |
 | Mango           | 15.2 ns    | 9.68 ns    | 15.9 ns    | Mango           | 4.30 ns   | -          | 4.74 ns  |

 MSVC didn't inline GLM, Blaze and Mathfu code, is unvectorized which explains the slow performance.
-Other are close in performance, I didn't compared them in detail, but it seems that Mango is shortest.
+Other are close in performance, I didn't compare them in detail, but it seems that Mango is shortest.
 AVX2 implementations here can use Fused-Multiply-Add instructions a lot which makes code twice shorter.

-When compiing by GCC worst code is generated for Mathfu and GLM (around 250 instructions).
+When compiling by GCC's worst code is generated for Mathfu and GLM (around 250 instructions).
 Better is GLM SIMD (over 90 instructions).
 Best are Eigen, Blaze and Mango - around 70 instructions.

-Clang worst implementation is Mathfu (200 instructions) next is GLM (100 instructions).
-Blaze was compiled to something with loop, code is short but executed more than one time and thus not best implementation.
+Clang's worst implementation is Mathfu (200 instructions) next is GLM (100 instructions).
+Blaze was compiled to something with loop, code is short but executed more than one time and thus not the best implementation.
 Again GLM SIMD, Eigen and Mango resulted in similar best performing code.

 ## Summary

-I came two few conclusions after performing the tests.
+I came to few conclusions after performing the tests.
 First - don't trust google benchmark results until you see the assembly and reason about it.
-Most of GCC results are very inaccurate probably because compiler reordered the code.
-MSVC and Clang results are comparable in that regards, that we can reason about performance from benchmark results.
+Most of the GCC results are very inaccurate probably because the compiler reordered the code.
+MSVC and Clang results are comparable in that regard, that we can reason about performance from benchmark results.

-Second - much more important then implementation of the library is to use right copmiler.
-Overall in most tests - especially vector tests Clang compiled almost every implementation (with exception of GLM) to same assembly.
-Generally best library is that compiled by Clang.
-Second best compiler overall is GCC, however sometimes, it had worst code.
+Second - much more important than implementation of the library is to use the right compiler.
+Overall in most tests - especially vector tests Clang compiled almost every implementation (with exception to GLM) to the same assembly.
+Generally the best library is that compiled by Clang.
+The second best compiler overall is GCC, however sometimes, it had worst code.

 Third - It seems that first place of the benchmark is taken by Eigen and GLM SIMD is usually same or very slightly worse results.
-Given that Eigen is not so easy to use (at least for me) GLM is better choice, also it have swizzle funcionality which is sometimes useful.
-Also Mango library comes with similar functionality however it is often slightly worse than first two.
+Given that Eigen is not so easy to use (at least for me) GLM is a better choice, also it has swizzle funcionality which is sometimes useful.
+Also, Mango library comes with similar functionality however it is often slightly worse than the first two.
 Sometimes it has better times on the benchmark, but I don't know how to explain that, and I don't fully trust those results.

-Blaze and Mathfu are often much worse, for me it is quite strange that "theoretically" wo well written library such as Blaze could have such problems.
-But occasionally its code haven't been unrolled and we had to pay the price for loop control instructions.
+Blaze and Mathfu are often much worse, for me, it is quite strange that "theoretically" wo well written library such as Blaze could have such problems.
+But occasionally its code haven't been unrolled, and we had to pay the price for loop control instructions.
 On the other hand Mathfu wasn't always vectorized and due to that I consider it unstable.

 Overall worst performance had (perhaps) most often used plain GLM library - out of the box implementation doesn't take advantage of the SIMD instructions.
-Even if Clang can vectorize it, there is worry about alignment and it has to take care of it and align the data which comes with a cost.
+Even if Clang can vectorize it, there is worry about alignment, and it has to take care of it and align the data which comes with a cost.
 Don't use this implementation, drop in few macros that enables SIMD instructions in this implementation.
 Probably you will notice slower compilation times, but if you care about runtime performance it is worth it.

 All code, results and dissassemblies are available on Github [https://github.com/Bargor/3d-math-benchmark].

-If you see faults in methodology of the tests or have some thoughts about it - feel free to contact me and discuss it.
+If you see faults in the methodology of the tests or have some thoughts about it - feel free to contact me and discuss it.